librecores/ci-action/README.md

 This runs a command in the [LibreCores CI docker container](https://github.com/librecores/ci-docker-image).

+We recommend using FuseSoC for your project and the [LibreCores CI FuseSoC action](https://github.com/marketplace/actions/librecores-ci-with-fusesoc).

 It is still in an early development phase, please feel free to open an issue with your suggestion!

 ## Inputs